Wandalen/BufferFromFile/README.md

 BufferFromFIle works on Windows, OSX, Linux and other Unix-like systems.
 The module doesn't depend of module nan and does not support deprecated versions of Nodejs.
-The module can convert file to standard ArrayBuffer or any kind of TypedBuffer or even deprecated Nodejs Buffer.
+The module can convert a file to standard ArrayBuffer or any kind of TypedBuffer or even deprecated Nodejs Buffer.

 ### Usage: